ripplingsnake/Nobara-SteamOS-For-ROG-Ally/INSTALL INSTRUCTIONS.md

 After installed do any updates it has requested, There is and update option in applications that will update the whole system.
-DO NOT use DNF to update files as this will overwrite custom work done to the Kernal.
 ###############################################################